The Benefits Of Chemical Peels For Your Skin

 Because superficial chemical peels only treat the surface of your skin, you may need multiple sessions to get your desired results and make them last longer.

 Medium chemical peels reach slightly deeper than superficial peels because the ingredients used are stronger.
-Trichloroacetic acid and Jessner peels need to be applied by a registered medical professional, as it can do damage if in the wrong hands.
+Trichloroacetic acid and Jessner peels need to be applied by a registered medical professional.
+This is because these peels can cause skin damage if not done correctly.

 When you have a medium chemical peel, you may notice a lot more dryness and skin flaking during your recovery than you would with a superficial peel.
 It can take around a week of downtime for your skin to stop peeling but during this period you can apply lots of moisturizer to reduce the visibility of the skin shedding.
 In addition to brightening and smoothing your skin, the depth the acids penetrate can also help boost your collagen production, allowing your skin to look bouncy and youthful once healed.
 As with superficial peels, a course of peels 4-6 weeks apart is needed for noticeable results.
 How many peels you need will depend on your skin concerns, goals and how your skin responds to the treatment.